Patagonian Cavy

 About Patagonian Cavies:

 Also called the Patagonian mara or Patagonian hare, Patagonian cavies are a small species of mammal found ONLY in southern and central Argentina.
 They typically reside in arid desert and scrubland habitats.
-Unfortunately, due to habitat loss, increased competition for food with domestic sheep and the European hare, Patagonian cavies are now considered near threatened as their population have started to decline.
+They spend most of their time in monogamous family units, but do come together in larger groups when breeding as a way to protect their young.
+They communicate through a large variety of different noises.
+They are also capable of moving in a large number of ways from walking to hopping to trotting to prancing and more.
+Unfortunately, due to habitat loss along with increased competition for food with domestic sheep and the European hare, Patagonian cavies are now considered near threatened as their population has started to decline.

 Did You Know?!